HIP-1195: Hiero hooks and an application to allowances

 The network will construct an initial EVM message frame with,

-The lambda can then proceed with arbitrary actions, including calls to other contracts, SLOAD
+The hook can then proceed with arbitrary actions, including calls to other contracts, SLOAD and SSTORE operations

 with its storage, and so on.
 We expect the most common type of EVM hook contract to implement a single external method